gap-packages/img/index.md

 ## Dependencies

-This package requires GAP version {{site.data.package.GAP}}
+This package requires GAP version {{site.data.package.GAP}}.
-{% if site.data.package.needed-pkgs %}
 The following GAP packages are needed:
 - [FR](https://gap-packages.github.io/fr), version at least 2.4.0.

 The following additional GAP packages are not required, but suggested: